 To develop a corps of well-trained “Master Volunteers” to provide education, outreach and service dedicated toward the beneficial management of natural areas and resources within their communities for the State of Texas.

 We make a difference in Comal County, and we hope you’ll join us.
 If you are interested in learning more about becoming a Certified Texas Master Naturalist, let us know!
-Our monthly meetings are open to the public (except October and December), and we encourage you to attend, learn new facts, get to know us and be inspired to join us!
+Our monthly meetings are open to the public and we encourage you to attend, learn, get to know us and be inspired to join us!
 Learn more.